aquasecurity/starboard/docs/operator/installation/helm.md

         git clone https://github.com/aquasecurity/starboard.git
         cd starboard

+2. Create the `starboard-operator` namespace:

+        kubectl create namespace starboard-operator

-2. (Optional) Configure the operator by creating the `starboard` ConfigMap and the `starboard` secret in the `starboard-operator` namespace.
+3. (Optional) Configure the operator by creating the `starboard` ConfigMap and the `starboard` secret in the `starboard-operator` namespace.
 If you skip this step, the operator will ensure [configuration objects](./../../configuration.md) on startup with the default settings.